Maryna Gray • March 25, 2021

 Within the past decade or so, however, there's been a lot of moving and shaking within the coffee industry.
 The education and technology previously used in wet processing mills have been extended into natural processing, resulting in a more consistently high-quality product among naturally processed beans.
 Today, there are more co-operatives and organizations supporting fair trade and direct partnerships than ever before.
 And, with specialty coffee gaining more and more of a foothold in the U.S. and elsewhere, Ethiopia continues to gain more opportunities to market its beans on the world stage—hence, the "new naturals," a wave of fruit-flavored single-origins from Ethiopia with names like Yirgacheffe, Sidama, Harrar, and Worka.

-These new naturals represent Ethiopian coffee as it's been enjoyed for centuries, and the terroir-like experience of drinking a natural process coffee from Ethiopia connects us back to the very beginnings of our favorite beverage.
+These new naturals represent Ethiopian coffee beans as they've been enjoyed for centuries, and the terroir-like experience of drinking a natural process coffee from Ethiopia connects us back to the very beginnings of our favorite beverage.